-With nearly 267,000 burglaries taking place on UK soil each year, CCTV cameras have quickly become one of the most utilised security solutions.
-With this popularity, the rate of innovation has skyrocketed.
+With nearly 267,000 burglaries taking place on UK soil each year, CCTV cameras have quickly become one of the most popular security systems, and with this demand, the rate of progress has soared.

-- Selecting the Right CCTV Storage & Recording Platform
+- What CCTV Storage & Recording Platform Should You Choose?

 - Final Thoughts

-Before installing CCTV cameras, it’s crucial to consider how your CCTV will be most effective for you, your building, and those inside.
-Here are 4 final decisions to make prior to installing your technology.
+Before installing CCTV cameras, you need to consider how your CCTV will be most effective for you, your building, and those inside.
+Here are 4 final decisions to make prior to installing.

-As a CCTV user, you need to understand the different approaches to storing your surveillance footage - and how each can affect the quality of your CCTV setup.
-If you aren’t storing your data in the most productive and appropriate way, you’re opening your security up to all kinds of breaches.
+As a CCTV user, you need to know the different ways to store your footage - and how each can affect the quality of your CCTV setup.
+Failing to store your data in the most appropriate way opens your security up to all kinds of risks.

-Particularly concerned about losing historical footage and settings on your CCTV system?
-We would generally advise against opting for a system that relies on on-site servers, like an NVR or DVR.
-Not only are these systems difficult to navigate, they're extremely easy to tamper with.
-Nowadays, criminals are aware of the role these servers play in security, making them an easy target for trespassers looking to erase evidence of their crimes.
+Especially concerned about losing historical footage and settings on your CCTV system?
+We would advise against opting for a system that relies on on-site servers, like an NVR or DVR.
+Not only are these systems difficult to navigate, they're very easy to tamper with.
+Today, criminals are aware of the role these servers play in security, making them an easy target for those looking to erase evidence of their crimes.

-Instead, it’s always worth looking at a solution that stores footage in the cloud such as IP CCTV.
-A cloud-based system offers users virtually unlimited storage through a SaaS model, uploading footage directly (and automatically) to a cloud-based server.
-This eliminates the need for on-site storage devices, reducing physical risk and freeing up space on the premises - with a number of key additional perks:
+Instead, it’s always worth looking at a system that stores footage in the cloud such as IP CCTV.
+A cloud-based system offers users unlimited storage through a SaaS model.
+The footage is uploaded directly to a cloud-based server.
+This eliminates the need for on-site servers, reducing physical risk and freeing up space on the premises.
+With a number of key additional perks:

 - Access to footage from anywhere in the world